COVID19-Campus-Recovery/campus-recovery-modeling/README.md

 # COVID-19 Campus Recovery Analytics
-This repository is meant to share tools and code to inform safe return to campus decisions for colleges and universities amid the COVID-19 pandemic.
+Many colleges and universities are planning to return to campus amid the COVID-19 pandemic.
+This repository is meant to share tools and code to help these planners make decisions that are more informed as they weigh trade-offs and try to manage uncertainty.

 We would appreciate your feedback!
 Please <a href = "https://forms.office.com/Pages/ResponsePage.aspx?id=u5ghSHuuJUuLem1_MvqggwlsM-9yualNlljvVomgnNFUMTVSWkJNWE9YS1RWWUwxQ0I1RVY5WlpLNy4u" target="_blank"> sign up </a>  to be a beta tester to help us improve our code and tools.